No items found.

 Disney

-Hoppers DOOH
+Hoppers DOOH Campaign

 For Hoppers, the goal was clear.
 Drive mass awareness ahead of the March 6 theatrical premiere and turn unfamiliar characters into must-see big screen heroes.
-The campaign spanned the US, with dominant placements in Times Square, a takeover of The Grove in Los Angeles, a major presence at Westfield Century City, and a global push anchored by a custom-built 3D anamorphic screen in Toronto.

 Behind the scenes, speed was the real antagonist.
 We received final production counts in early January and had to present every creative concept at the filmmaker meeting on 1/21.
 Every concept moved through layers of approvals.
 Our proprietary BIEN DOOH system kept 160+ deliverables organized, versioned, and delivered on time and to spec.

 For Hoppers, the goal was clear.
 Drive mass awareness ahead of the March 6 theatrical premiere and turn unfamiliar characters into must-see big screen heroes.
-The campaign spanned the US, with dominant placements in Times Square, a takeover of The Grove in Los Angeles, a major presence at Westfield Century City, and a global push anchored by a custom-built 3D anamorphic screen in Toronto.

 Behind the scenes, speed was the real antagonist.
 We received final production counts in early January and had to present every creative concept at the filmmaker meeting on 1/21.
 Every concept moved through layers of approvals.
 Our proprietary BIEN DOOH system kept 160+ deliverables organized, versioned, and delivered on time and to spec.